 You and your provider will need to decide whether to use the time that day to address your problem, in which case your annual exam visit can be rescheduled.
 Or you may choose to go ahead with your annual exam, and to defer the health concern to another visit.
 Scheduled appointment times do not allow for both.

-Disease prevention could include having certain tests done, following advise for disease prevention or being immunized.
-Taking these actions actually prevent a disease from occurring.
+Disease prevention could include having certain tests done, following advice for disease prevention or being immunized.
+Taking these actions can prevent a disease from occurring.
 Eating healthy, exercising and maintaining a normal weight can prevent diabetes.
 Getting a flu shot can prevent you from getting the flu.
 Having a colonoscopy will both screen for colon cancer and lower your chances of developing colon cancer.

 Screenings are tests that look for diseases before you have symptoms.
 Screening tests can find diseases early, when they're easier to treat.
 Which tests you need depends on your age, your sex, your family history, and whether you have risk factors for certain diseases.
 After a screening test, ask when you will get the results and whom to talk to about them.
 Examples of disease screening could include getting your blood pressure measured or BMI determined to detect high blood pressure or obesity, getting laboratory tests to check for diabetes or high cholesterol or having a mammogram to screen for early breast cancer.